sumitghosh-tech/Store-Your-Thoughts/README.md

-And BackEnd part has been deployed at heroku.com
+And BackEnd part has been deployed at heroku.